-If there is objective evidence of an impairment loss on an available-for-sale financial asset, the cumulative loss that had been recognized directly in equity item 130."Revaluation reserves", is removed from equity and recognized in profit or loss under item 130.b) "Impairment losses (b) Available for sale financial assets".
+If there is objective evidence of an impairment loss on an available-for-sale financial asset, the cumulative loss that had been recognized directly in equity item "130.
+Revaluation reserves", is removed from equity and recognized in profit or loss under item "130.
+Net losses/recoveries on impairment: b) available-for-sale financial assets".